jelkotron/strjectories/README.md

 + You can easily render 500+ satellites using a step of 16.
 You will still see the viewer update regularily as the render load is balanced when using a step.
 + There are two instances of time measurement in the UI: The local time clock in the selection panel and the running time displayed beaneath the start/stop button.
 While small stutters in ticking are normal, you should use a higher step if the interface freezes too much.
 + Using a monitoring tool such as the <i>Task Manager</i> in Raspbian OS can help you evaluate CPU and GPU load and set your options accordingly.

+## Trouble Shooting

+As Strjectories is still in early development.
+It is possible for the user to render the tool unusable, especially on systems with little resources.
+This section outlines recommendations to avoid problems and methods to fix some known issues.

+### Bash Scripts for Debian based systems
+The included bash scripts are suitable for different Debian based environments.
+As they are designed for use within a desktop environment, they require starting a terminal.
+Debians <i>x-terminal-emulator</i> links to the desktop environment's default terminal application.
+Terminal applications not necessarily share the same syntax, which is why there is an exception for Raspian OS in the scripts to use <i>lxterminal</i> directly.
+As of now, the scripts have been tested on Ubuntu Mate and Raspbian OS.

+### Launch after Crash
+Sometimes Strjectories crashes and won't start again, especially, when autosave is enabled.
+On smaller systems this can happen when using settings that are too demanding (see <i>Rendering on a Raspberry</i>).
+All systems can face similar issues when using questionable simulation settings (see <i>Simulation Properties</i>).

+<b>Solution: </b>If Strjectories won't start, you can modify the config file you have last used with a text editor.
+If you don't know, which value causes your issue, you can delete or rename the config file so the tool starts without a config file set.
+If Strjectories crashed while writing data, rendering the data file broken, deleting and manually downloading new data will help.
+Alternatively you can modify or delete the sessiondata file in the Strjectories folder.